AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

   An email is sent to the invited Tenant Administrator.

-## Step 2: Wait for invited tenants to accept invitation
+## Wait for invited tenants to accept invitation

 After you send an invitation to another tenant, wait for its tenant administrator to accept the email invitation.